-Theresienwiese, conveniently near the city center, is home to some of Munich's most well-known events like the Munich Oktoberfest.
-In 1810, Crown Prince Ludwig I married Princess Therese of Saxe-Hildburghausen at the location.
+Theresienwiese, located conveniently near the city center, plays host to some of Munich's most well-known events like the Munich Oktoberfest which celebrates the wedding of Crown Prince Ludwig I and Princess Therese of Saxe-Hildburghausen at this location in 1810.
 The spacious outdoor area is a perfect site for a variety of large-scale events.

 Earlier known as the Feilitzsch Platz, Münchner Freiheit is a modern square deep-rooted in history.
 In fact, it got its name from the German word Freiheit that means freedom.
 During the World War II, Freiheitsaktion Bayern (a resistance group) led a movement that requested people to reject the Nazi movement.
 And, hence the symbolic name that represents freedom from Nazism.
 Today, with so many cafes and restaurants here, the place is always abuzz and there is never a dull moment.
 Movie theaters, retail outlets, regional eateries make for a great shopping-cum-dining trip.
 It is well-connected and easily accessible, owing to the subway station located just a stone throw-away from here.
 While you are around, do explore this landmark and indulge yourself in good food and some retail therapy.